zkoss/zkdoc/zk_component_ref/Datebox.md

 the return value of the `getFirstDayOfWeek` method in the `java.util.Calendar`).

-You can control the first day of the week by the use of the session attribute and the library property.
+{% include versionSince\| 5.0.3 %} You can control the first day of the week by the use of the session attribute and the library property.
 Please refer to [The First Day of the Week](ZK_Developer%27s_Reference/Internationalization/The_First_Day_of_the_Week) for details.

 ## 2DigitYearStart

+{% include versionSince\| 8.6.2 %}

 You can control the 2DigitYearStart by the use of the library property, [org.zkoss.web.preferred.2DigitYearStart](ZK_Configuration_Reference/zk.xml/The_Library_Properties/org.zkoss.web.preferred.2DigitYearStart).

 ## Show Week Number

+{% include ZK EE %} {% include versionSince \| 6.5.0 %}

 Datebox supports to show a week number of the year in a calendar.